What is ESG law?

 The Rise of ESG Laws Around the World

 While ESG guidelines have been around for years, formal ESG laws are now established around the world.
 Notable examples are the EU’s Corporate Sustainability Reporting Directive (CSRD), the Corporate Sustainability Due Diligence Directive (CSDDD) and Germany's Supply Chain Due Diligence Act (LkSG).
-They all define clear requirements for companies to report on their ESG practices.
-These regulations are all about driving transparency and making sure companies are accountable for their environmental, social, and governance impact.

-CSRD’s "double materiality" approach requires companies to report on both sides of ESG: How ESG factors impact their finances—and how their operations affect society and the environment.
+CSRD’s "double materiality" approach requires companies to report on both sides of ESG: How ESG factors influence their finances—and how their operations affect society and the environment.
 This two-way view promotes transparency and shows companies’ impact on society.

 Under the CSRD, ESG reports must be digital and meet European Single Electronic Format (ESEF) standards.
 Plus, external audits help ensure that the data is accurate and trustworthy for stakeholders.
 The aim of this structure is to reduce greenwashing.